Skip to content

 Round Brush

-Good for: sketching, outlining, detailed work, controlled washes, filling in small areas. creates thin to thick lines - thin at the tip, becoming wider the more its pressed down.. use with thinned paint rather than thick paint.
+Good for: Sketching, outlining, detailed work, controlled washes, and filling small areas.
+It can create both thin and thick lines -- fine at the tip and wider as you apply more pressure.
+Best used with thinned paint rather than thick paint.

 Pointed Round Brush

-Narrower than the round paintbrush. has sharply pointed tip.
+Slightly narrower than the standard round brush, featuring a sharply pointed tip.

 Flat Artist Paint Brush

-Good for: bold strokes, washes, filling wide spaces, impasto. can use edge for fine lines, straight edges and stripes. long haired flat brushes are ideal for varnishing.
+Good for: Bold strokes, broad washes, and filling large spaces.
+The edge can be used for clean lines, sharp edges, and stripes.
+Long-haired flat brushes are also ideal for applying varnish.

 Bright Artist Paint Brush

-Good for: short controlled strokes. thick, heavy color. better for working up close rather than holding the brush at a distance from the canvas.
+Good for: Short, controlled strokes and applying thick, heavy color.
+Works best for painting up close rather than from a distance.

 Filbert Artist Paint Brush

-Flat and oval-shaped end with medium to long hairs.
+Has a flat, oval-shaped tip with medium to long bristles.

 Fan Artist Paint Brush